-The moratorium suspends evictions for non-payment of rent through at least August 31, 2020.
+The moratorium suspends evictions for non-payment of rent through November 30, 2020, with future extensions possible depending on action by Santa Clara County. .
 Other types of evictions, like if tenants cause a nuisance or fail to give access to the property when properly noticed, are still allowed with proper noticing.
 Landlords are encouraged to contact the Mountain View Rental Housing Helpline at (650) 282-2514 or email firstname.lastname@example.org.

 During the moratorium, landlords who receive notification from tenants of substantial financial impact due to COVID-19 cannot evict tenants for not paying rent.
-Tenants are required to pay the past due rent within 180 days after the end of the moratorium.
+Tenants must repay past-due rent within 12 months from the expiration of the ordinance, with at least half due at six months which aligns with Santa Clara County’s repayment period.
 This repayment period begins after the end of the moratorium and repayment plans are not required under the ordinance.

 No late fees may be assessed on past-due rent covered by the moratorium.
 COVID-19 impact notices can be used as an affirmative defense by impacted tenants in Unlawful Detainer Court.
 Landlords who violate this ordinance are subject to code enforcement action, administrative penalties, and fines pursuant to the City Code.
 Retaliation or harassment against impacted tenants for invoking their rights under the moratorium is prohibited.

 View the City Council's Eviction Moratorium Ordinance here.